dassudip2001/marn-stack/Readme.md

 <!-- how to remove console log -->

-- bable is used to
+- bable is used to and install cmd npm i babel-plugin-transform-remove-console --save-dev

+React.CreateElement => object and convart the html